SafiUllahAshfaq/interviews-learning/open-questions.md

 - How do micro-services communicate in between?
 - How will you notify one micro-service from other micro-service on completion of some task?
 - How will you implement authentication in a micro-services mesh?
+- What are benefits of micro-services?
+- Cold start and Warm start?
+- Hardware and Software provisioning?
+- What will be your decisioning criteria for deciding between MongoDB and Fire-store? (based upon Software Provisioning/Technical aspects)
+- In what kinda software project you’ll prefer micro-services architecture?

 ## VCS (GitLab/GitHub)